vys534/tytanium/README.md

 ### How to Upload

 Create a POST request to `/upload` with a file in the field "file".
+Put the key in `Authorization` header

-You can also set `omitdomain` to 1 if you don't want the host's original domain appended before the file name in the response.
+Set `?omitdomain=1`, if you don't want the host's original domain appended before the file name in the response.
 E.g: `a.png` instead of `https://a.com/a.png`

+Add `?zerowidth=1` and set it to `1` to make your image URLs appear "zero-width".
+If you don't get what that means, try it, and see what happens.